JDM95aus/Project_OpenSourceTerracore_P.O.S.T./mk7/FullDesign.md

 STRATEGIC IMPACT

 The Mk7 TerraMobile represents the ultimate escalation - a platform that cannot be stopped, cannot be starved, and cannot be reasoned with except on its own terms.
-It transforms Terracore from a defensive survival technology into an unstoppable humanitarian force.
+It transforms OpenSourceTerracore Systems from a defensive survival technology into an unstoppable humanitarian force.

 When combined with the full Mk1-Mk6 ecosystem, the Mk7 creates: